isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 ### Student Support Programmes

-**Social and Emotional Well-being** <br>Student support structures in this aspect include Counselling Support, Secondary 1 Transition &amp; Engagement Programme and Secondary 4 Stress Management Programme.
+**Social and Emotional Well-being** <br>Student support structures in this aspect include Individual Counselling Support, Secondary 1 Transition &amp; Engagement Programme, Emotional Literacy Programme and Secondary 4 Stress Management Programme.<br>

-**Physical Well-being** <br>The Student Health Advisor (SHA) Programme allows the SHA to play an active role in supporting our students’ health and nutritional needs.
-The SHA’s key roles include:<br>

-*   Providing health advice for individuals or small groups of students who approach the SHA directly or are referred to by authorised school personnel.
+Students are equipped with knowledge, skills and tips to manage self, support their peers facing challenges as well as know the different avenues to seek help.

+**Physical Well-being** <br>The Student Health Advisor (SHA) programme is run by a qualified and trained allied health professional who provides guidance to students with health-related issues so that timely intervention and referrals can be made. <br>
+The programme supports:

+•	Students who have general queries or concerns pertaining to their health or need advice on healthy lifestyle practices;
+•	Students with health, weight and substance abuse issues; and<br>
-*   Advising/Counselling students with existing chronic medical conditions.
+•	Students with existing chronic medical conditions<br>
-*   Providing advice on health issues which include smoking, substance abuse, chronic disease management etc.
-*   Working with Health Promotion Board (HPB) or other relevant agencies to mount suitable health education/promotion activities for students, school staff and parents.
+The Student Health Advisor also partners school personnel, Health Promotion Board (HPB) and other relevant agencies to implement health education activities for students, school staff and parents.

-**Financial Assistance Programmes** <br>Financial needs of students are identified and supported through various schemes and bursary applications.
+**Financial Assistance Programmes**<br>Financial needs of students are identified and supported through various schemes, bursary applications and referrals to school partners.<br>

-**Special Educational Needs Support Programme** <br>Learning and Behavioural Support for students with Special Needs are provided in the form of formal/informal assessment, in-class support and individual/small group intervention support.
-The team also partners stakeholders for case management and resource management discussions.
+**Special Educational Needs Support Programme** <br>Learning and Behavioural Support for students with Special Needs is provided in the form of formal/informal assessment, in-class support and individual/small group intervention support.
+The team also plans schoolwide and customized programmes to cater to the needs of different student segments as well as partners stakeholders to manage needs and expectations.<br>

-<iframe width="850" height="478" src="https://www.youtube.com/embed/odjrlIyU75g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+*Learning and Behavioural Support* <br>
+Intervention and support are provided based on the needs of students in the areas of Literacy, Social Emotional and Behavioural challenges.
+Interventions are carried out through individual or group sessions.
+Through collaboration with various stakeholders such as parents, teachers and external agencies, students learn skills and strategies to help them achieve personal and academic goals.<br>

+*Language &amp; Literacy Support* <br>
+Students who require literacy and language support have various strengths that can be enhanced, and learning gap that can be improved.
+Intervention and support for them may include: Reading Fluency, Comprehension Skills, Spelling and Writing Skills.